redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	annotations:
 	  eks.amazonaws.com/role-arn: arn:aws:iam::<AWS account ID>:role/cert-manager-irsa

-Switch cert-manager to use a public DNS server (e.g., Google DNS) for name resolution.
+Switch cert-manager to use a public DNS server (e.g., Google DNS) for all name resolution.
 Make this change at the operator level which will propogate this to the deployment and pod.

 	oc edit csv/cert-manager.v1.5.4